 Meet the Principal Investigator(s) for the project

 Since then he has been working as a Research Fellow, Lecturer/Senior Lecturer/Reader (Associate Professor) at Brunel University London.
-He has actively participated in 14 (10 as Principal Investigator) research projects funded by the UK government, EU and industrial companies, with a total funding of about £2.356 million as Principal Investigator and £888K as Co-Investigator).
-Through more than 30 years dedicated research, he has developed a unique and coherent research field broadly integrating three research areas of sensor/measurement systems, quality engineering and smart systems with rigorous theoretical foundation, addressing the core science and technology of Industrie 4.0.
-He has published more than 100 journal/conference papers, 5 book chapters and 3 patents (one patent successfully assigned for commercial exploitation in 2004) in these areas.
-He has supervised (as the 1st supervisor) 18 PhD and 3 MPhil students as well as 9 visiting academic staff / PhD students, and he is currently supervising 3 postdoctoral Research Fellows and 8 PhD students.
+He has actively participated in 15 (11 as Principal Investigator) research projects funded by the UK government, EU and industrial companies, with a total funding of about £2.5 million as Principal Investigator and £888K as Co-Investigator.
+Through more than 30 years dedicated research, he has developed a unique and coherent research field broadly integrating three research areas of sensor/measurement systems, quality engineering and smart technologies (including AI and robotics) with rigorous theoretical foundation, addressing the core science and technology underpinning these areas.
+He has published more than 110 journal/conference papers, 5 book chapters and 3 patents (one patent successfully assigned for commercial exploitation in 2004) in these areas.
+He has supervised (as the 1st supervisor) 20 PhD and 3 MPhil students with successful completion as well as 9 visiting academic staff / PhD students, and he is currently supervising one postdoctoral Research Fellow and 8 PhD students.

 Dr Yang has received numerous prizes and awards for outstanding academic and work performance in the past (including three performance bonuses in Brunel University).
 He has been a member of IEEE and IET.
 He was profiled in the 15th edition of Marquis Who’s Who in the World (1998) and the 5th edition of Marquis Who’s Who in Science and Engineering (2000).